xjtn18/inventory-tracker/README.md

 # Inventory Tracker
 ## A Java Springboot inventory tracking program with an interactive command line demo.

-[Here](https://streamable.com/e/2lmkb6) is a video demonstration of the program in action.
+[Click here](https://streamable.com/e/2lmkb6) to watch a video demonstration of the program in action.

 ---
 ### Tools needed